-Typically, the first address added to a person's profile is designated the primary address.
-The type of address defined as primary address will remain static unless edited by a control panel user.
+Typically, the first address added to a person's profile is designated as the primary address.
+The type of address defined as primary address will remain static unless it is edited by a control panel user.

 How primary address is determined

 A profile can include up to seven addresses.
 The first address added to a person's profile is designated as the primary address.
 If you import a person with multiple addresses, the primary address will be decided by the following hierarchy.

 Seven types of physical address in a profile: